Rodrigo-P-Nascimento/Deterministic-Finite-Automaton-Minimize/README.md

 q1, q2, b # Represents a transition from q1 to q2 with symbol "b"
 ...

-Next, the application should use the Myhill-Nerode algorithm (or Table Filling Method) to minimize the given DFA.
-The algorithm should display the step-by-step execution on the screen and, in the end, use a library or software to display the diagram of the resulting minimized DFA.
+The application uses the Myhill-Nerode algorithm (or Table Fill Method) to minimize the provided DFA.
+The algorithm displays the execution step by step on the screen and, at the end, uses a library called graphviz to display the resulting minimized DFA diagram.

 Important: It is necessary to verify if the DFA provided as input is valid before using the conversion algorithm.